TABLE OF CONTENTS

 The revolution of freemium and premium subscriptions has consumers enjoying the process of this type of subscription service.
 Even with the freemium subscription, your customers know that you are offering them something of value.
 These are the same customers that will help to get your products and services out into public circulation.
 Your customers look to you as an expert on the products or services you are offering and will come to trust your business.

 Most consumers are more picky about the services that they use.
 They want to make informed decisions about the services that they use, so allowing free versions of a product is the perfect way to demonstrate your value to them.

 A few of the most popular freemium subscription services available online include:

-Each of these products and services get their customers by providing a free version of their offerings.
-They then sell those users on an upgraded version of the same product.
+Each of these products and services gets its customers by providing a free version of its offerings.
+They then sell those users an upgraded version of the same product.
 People do not mind spending money on the things that they enjoy and use often.
-The biggest struggle will to be sure that you are giving them enough of an incentive.
-While, on the other hand, you shouldn’t give too much away so that premium subscribers get their moneys worth.
+The biggest struggle will be to ensure you are giving them enough of an incentive.
+While, on the other hand, you shouldn’t give too much away so that premium subscribers get their money’s worth.

 Offering Freemium to Premium Subscriptions

 Gathering user information will help you begin to learn more about your consumer base.
 This is a great jumping-off point where you can begin to foster a relationship with the customer and start marketing a premium subscription service upgrade to them.
 The better you know your customer, the easier it will be to sell them on your freemium to premium service.
 You will understand what tactics they will respond to and what offerings they find value in.